Aditya-PS-05/deckoria-multiplayer-fest/README.md

 cd <YOUR_PROJECT_NAME>

 # Step 3: Install the necessary dependencies.
-npm i
+npm install

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 4: Start the development server with auto-reloading and instant preview.
 npm run dev
 ```

-**Edit a file directly in GitHub**
+### Edit Directly in GitHub

 - Navigate to the desired file(s).
 - Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+- Make your changes and commit them.

-**Use GitHub Codespaces**
+### Using GitHub Codespaces

 - Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
+- Click on the "Code" button near the top right.
 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.
+- Edit files within the Codespace and commit your changes once done.

-## What technologies are used for this project?

-This project is built with .

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

-## How can I deploy this project?
+## How to Deploy

-Simply open [Lovable](https://lovable.dev/projects/c64ddc95-f6e4-4220-932e-0cbe9c79c2d5) and click on Share -> Publish.
+Simply open [Lovable](https://lovable.dev/projects/c64ddc95-f6e4-4220-932e-0cbe9c79c2d5) and click on **Share -> Publish**.

-## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+> **Note:** Custom domains aren't supported via Lovable yet.
+For deployment under your own domain, consider using Netlify.
+More details can be found in our [Custom Domains documentation](https://docs.lovable.dev/tips-tricks/custom-domain/).

+---

+Join us as we build Deckoria into the ultimate card game experience.
+Challenge your friends, compete in epic battles, and get ready for a visually intensive, action-packed adventure!

+Happy coding and good luck in the hackathon!